 Every time you assign a new

-out4 of moviePlayer (mixed up channels in 2018.20100).)
-So one moviePlayer can never have a perfect cut between movies.
+out4 of moviePlayer So one moviePlayer can never guarantee a perfect cut between movies.
 For this reason you need two moviePlayer components to perfectly cut or crossfade between them.
 You get the second moviePlayer to pre-load the next movie before making a cut or crossfade.
 You can use the "

 fade fadein" channels coming out of the 4th output of moviePlayer to control the cross-fading.